CAPM Mock Exam – 200+ Questions

 Measurement

-204. What is the purpose of “risk mitigation”?
+204. What is the key feature of “high-performing project teams”?

 Submit Answers